latina-in-tech/latina-in-tech.github.io/CONTRIBUTING.md

 Open an Issue if:

 * You found a very obvious bug that something is not working.
-You can reproduce the issue and provide us the info how we can also reproduce it.
+You can reproduce the issue and provide us the info on how we can also reproduce it.
 * You found that something is missing on an existing feature and you want to have it extended.

 ## When entering an issue